Work in Progress

 Please test the combo of the simulated REU together with this specific enhanced Final Cartridge Software.
 It allows something not possible before: Enter the monitor, make changes and jump back into the running program.
 This requires the extra REU memory.

-Without the simulated REU the cartridge freezer now works fully, allowing you to make “snapshots” of games that have no save function.
+Even without the simulated REU the cartridge freezer now works very well, allowing you to make “snapshots” of games that have no save function (PRG or D64 only - obviously this will not work with CRT files).
 Please note that freezing requires an empty mounted disk.
 More detailed instructions will be published soon.

 SnappyROM and Super Snapshot